EdmundBenedict/lordcephei.github.io/pages/inputguide.md

   Choosing **wc<0** assigns a floating value to the actual **wc**, proportional to **&minus;_wc_/rms-error**.
 This increases **wc** as the error becomes small.

 + **w1,w2**:&ensp; (spin-polarized calculations only) The up- and down- spin channels are not mixed independently.
   Instead the sum (up+down) and difference (up-down) are mixed.
-The two cmobinations are weighted by **w1** and **w2** in the mixing, more heavily emphasizing the more heavily weighted.
+The two combinations are weighted by **w1** and **w2** in the mixing, more heavily emphasizing the more heavily weighted.
    As special cases, **w1=0** _freezes_ the charge and mixes the magnetic moments only while **w2=0** _freezes_ the moments and mixes the charge only.